Off The Cuff Shooting Suits & Tweed

 And other bespoke made country garments.
-I have recently cut and made a bespoke shooting waistcoat with two pairs of breeks and two matching flat caps for a client.
+I have recently made a bespoke shooting waistcoat, two pairs of breeks and two matching flat caps for a client.
 The first picture below shows my clients waistcoat laid on my cutting table after I had conducted the second fitting.
-It will be finished from this fitting.

 The next picture below shows the shooting waistcoat on my tailors dummy.
 My client had a rough idea of what he would like fit and length wise, but wasn’t really too sure regarding the actual style features.
 I have made many shooting suits and other sporting garments during my 31 years as a bespoke tailor and I have a lot of experience in making outdoor country wear.
 It wasn’t too much of a challenge for me to come up with something that would work well for my client.

 We both agreed on large front bellows pockets, each had to accommodate and withstand the weight of carrying at least 25 cartridges.
 The pocket tops are piped with leather at the top edges as an added style feature and to also make the pocket very durable.
 Two leather shooting patches were also added onto the shoulders.
 These leather patches are not simply ‘laid on’ like the cheap ones you normally see and buy, the armhole will be eventually seamed around with the leather giving a very strong, clean, distinct look.